 Referred to as Gokshura, Ayurveda promotes the use of Tribulus Terrestris is an effective, adaptogenic herb that helps to build body condition, improve muscle mass, and assists with boosting fitness.
 The effectiveness of Gokshura is based on the abundance of saponins, phytochemicals that boost testosterone, the most important of which is Protodioscin, an active ingredient that helps in bodybuilding.

 Protodioscin promotes the release of nitric oxide, which helps to increase the flow of blood that is rich in oxygen to the muscles that need it.
 Muscles then use the protein to build muscle mass.
 In addition, Protodioscin works to stimulate the pituitary gland to encourage testosterone production, and testosterone is a key hormone for effective muscle building.

-For Blood Sugar and Heart Health
+Evidence For Blood Sugar and Heart Health

 Although Tribulus Terrestris is most commonly associated with sexual health and function, it also has been studied for several other different effects, including diabetes.

 In a study of 98 women with Type 2 diabetes taking 1,000 mg of Tribulus Terrestris per day.
 The results showed that, after three months, the women taking the supplement had lower sugar and cholesterol levels compared to those taking a placebo.
 A supporting study done on animals shows Tribulus Terrestris was able to reduce blood sugar levels, protect against damage to blood vessels, and prevent blood cholesterol from increasing.